In this article:

 Share feedback with your team

-One of the key benefits of NPS is that the score and feedback are easy to understand, and they’re an understood standard across companies and industries.
+One of the key benefits of NPS is that the score and related feedback are easy to understand and track over time.
+Improvements can be celebrated by your team!

-Because of this simplicity, the feedback is accessible to all those in your organization.
-For example, if customers recently complained about a site bug, that feedback would be actionable by support teams, engineering teams, and marketing teams.
+Importantly, the NPS score and feedback can be a call to action.
+For example, if customers complain about a site bug, that feedback can become actionable by your support, engineering, and marketing teams.

 Tie NPS to other metrics